Orsso/orlando-toolkit/README.md

 ## Disclaimer

-Orlando Toolkit is an independent, open-source project and is not affiliated with, endorsed by, or sponsored by Orlando or Infotel.
+Orlando Toolkit is an independent, open-source project and is not affiliated with, by Orlando TechPubs or Infotel.
 "Orlando" and any related names may be trademarks of their respective owners.
 Any references are for identification and descriptive purposes only.

 ---